-Alzheimer’s disease is an uncomfortable topic that has been kept pretty quiet in mainstream culture.
+Alzheimer’s disease is an uncomfortable topic that has been kept quiet in mainstream culture.
 But with the aging baby boomer population reaching 65+ in record numbers, new information, conversations and research is being done to help find a cure for this debilitating disease.

 Alzheimer’s Awareness: Recognizing When Something is “Off”

-Meryl and her husband, Harvey Gralnick, once lived in the Washington swirl of media and medicine — she as the anchor for the television debate show, It’s Your Business, and he as a doctor, heading up hematology and oncology research at the National Institutes of Health.
-Their ‘picture-perfect’ life was in for a makeover not of their choosing, however, as Gralnick’s subtle behavioral changes and inconsistencies began to foreshadow that something was wrong.
+Comer and her husband, Harvey Gralnick, once lived in the Washington swirl of media and medicine — she as the anchor for the television debate show, It’s Your Business, and he as a doctor, heading up hematology and oncology research at the National Institutes of Health.
+Their life changed suddenly, however, when Gralnick’s subtle behavioral changes and inconsistencies began to foreshadow that something was wrong.

 How Does an Alzheimer’s Diagnosis Change Your Life?

-“Alzheimer’s presents a “dependency and intensity of care that no one anticipates.
+“Alzheimer’s presents a dependency and intensity of care that no one anticipates.
 The well spouse is the anchor for the spouse that is sick; they follow you around everywhere.
 You’re their surrogate.
 It’s like having a shadow.”

 The Future of Alzheimer’s

 “I needed to flip the pain and refocus on making certain my experience wasn’t repeated by other families.
 Our baby boomer generation needs to take on the challenge of curing Alzheimer’s as a legacy issue.
 I don’t want my son taking care of me the way I have taken care of my husband and now my mother; it destroys relationships.
 The pain of Alzheimer’s is that you watch someone disappear in slow motion.
 It happens before your eyes — the loss of dignity, independence, and the very essence of who they were as a human being.”

-The Importance of Early Diagnosis
+1. The Importance of Early Diagnosis

 Comer has set the focus of the Geoffrey Beene Foundation Alzheimer’s Initiative around early diagnosis.
 “This is the biggest women’s issue since breast cancer.
-We outlive men statistically and we’re more prone to get it though researchers don’t know why.
+We outlive men statistically and we’re more prone to get it, though researchers don’t know why.
 Not only that, but women across ethnicities are the primary caregivers.
 With the baby boom generation turning 65, there’s an epidemic headed our way.
-This will be especially hard for those in the sandwich generation.’
+This will be especially hard for those in the sandwich generation.”

 “People are turning age 65 at the rate of 10,000 a day,” says Comer.
 “Women who fought hard to get into the work place will now be forced out to take care of loved ones with this disease.”
 She believes baby boomers need to sign up for prevention trials to help accelerate research to find a disease modifying drug.
 It is a difficult conversation because poll results show that baby boomers, as a generation, like to believe they’re “ageless.”

-Comer has been especially frustrated with how Alzheimer’s disease had been covered in the media.
+Comer has been especially frustrated with how Alzheimer’s has been covered in the media.
 “It is devastation glossed over.
-One out of three Americans are impacted in some way by Alzheimer’s disease, but they don’t want the details.
+One out of three Americans are impacted in some way by Alzheimer’s, but they don’t want the details.
 Alzheimer’s is not about a little old lady who forgets her address,” says Comer.
-“In reality, it’s the cruelest of disease.”
-It really has only been in the past 10 years that the public awareness of Alzheimer’s disease discussion has begun, even though Alzheimer’s care costs $200 billion each year, according to the Alzheimer’s Association.
+“In reality, it’s the cruelest of diseases.”
+It really has only been in the past 10 years that the public awareness of Alzheimer’s discussion has begun, even though Alzheimer’s care costs $200 billion each year, according to the Alzheimer’s Association.

-Being an advocate has helped Comer.
+However, being an advocate has helped Comer.
 “You have to have to shift the paradigm of defeat by ‘flipping the pain.’
 Alzheimer’s disease is going to win.
 It will take my husband, but it will not take me.
 I’m going to fight for the next generation.”